Our Xero integration will automatically sync Chargify billing activity to Xero as invoices.

 When a Chargify statement is “settled”:

 For invoice billing, the statement is always settled immediately at the beginning of the billing period, without waiting for payment.
 Please refer to the section on invoice billing for more information on the caveats of invoice billing with Xero.

-When a sucessful refund is made in Chargify, the Xero integration will sync this information.
+When a successful refund is made in Chargify, the Xero integration will sync this information.

 The Xero integration tab is found within the main Integrations tab on each of your sites.
 To start using the integration, click “Connect to Xero”.